maximo-ale/course-platform-api/README.md

 ## Features

 ### Authentication & Security
-- User registration and login with encrypted passwords.
+- User registration and login.
-- JWT-based authentication for secure route access.
+- Authentication using JWT to secure route access.
-- Passwords hashed using bcrypt.
+- bcrypt to hash passwords.
-- Role-based access control (`user`, `teacher`, `admin`).
+- 3 main roles with diferent authorization (`user`, `teacher`, `admin`).

 ### Courses
-- Teachers and admins can create, edit, and delete courses.
+- Courses are created, edited and deleted by admins and teachers.
 - Courses include title, description, category, price, published status, and assigned teacher.
 - Regular users can view only published courses.